portothree/grafana-datasource-mongodb/README.md

 metricFindQuery(options);
 ```

+The API is expecting values from the query with the following fields: `name`, `value` and `ts`.
+To accomplish that we are using the Mongo aggregation pipeline.

 ## Prerequisite

 - Grafana 6.x.x
 - Node 10.x

-The API is expecting values from the query with the following fields: `name`, `value` and `ts`.
-To accomplish that we are using the Mongo aggregation pipeline.
+## Installation

+1. Run the server with `npm run server` or `node server/mongo-proxy.js`, its defaults to port `3333`.
+2. Clone the project in `/usr/local/var/lib/grafana/plugins` folder
+3. Build the plugin front end with `npm run build` or `npx gulp`
+4. Make sure the `dist` folder was created
+5. Restart the Grafana server.
+If installed via Homebrew, this can be done with `brew services restart grafana`

 ## Usage

 ### Query Editor

 - Only **aggregate** are supported.
 - You can only run one query.
 - `$from` and `$to` are expanded by the plugin as BSON dates based on the range defined in the UI.

 ### Visualizing time series data